If you are purchasing an ebook for school, please purchase it at campusebookstore.com.

 Since the first edition was published in 1993, Daniel Paul’s ongoing research confronts the mainstream record of Canadian settler colonialism and reveals that the mistreatment of Indigenous Peoples is not confined to the past.
 In this 4th edition the author shares his research, which catalogues not only the historical tragedy but the ongoing attempts to silence the Mi’kmaq and other Indigenous Peoples.
 Paul’s work continues to give the Mi’kmaq a voice that must be heard.

-— Geoffrey Plank, professor of history, University of Cincinnati
+— Geoffrey Plank, professor of history, University of East Anglia, England

 “We Were Not the Savages is the Native American history book written for me.
 Here is a native author who used the Europeans’ own documents to prove their dastardly deeds and show that, when compared to the Mi’kmaq, the Europeans were the honorless savages.
 Daniel N. Paul puts history under the microscope, and it does not look anything like the history textbooks utilized throughout North America.”